evancz/elm-architecture-tutorial/README.md

 # Elm

 Elm is a programming language that compiles to JavaScript.
 The highlight features are great performance and no runtime exceptions.
-You can read more about all that [here](http://elm-lang.org/).
+You can read more about all that on the [home page](http://elm-lang.org/).

 This repo focuses **The Elm Architecture**, an architecture pattern you see in all Elm programs.
 It has influenced projects like Redux that borrow core concepts but add many JS-focused ideas.